apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 by configuring the property `fs.s3a.server-side-encryption-algorithm` in the s3a contract file.

+### <a name="default_encyption"></a> Default Encryption

+Buckets can be configured with [default encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html) on the AWS side.
+Some S3AFileSystem tests are skipped when default encryption is enabled due to unpredictability in how [ETags](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonResponseHeaders.html) are generated.

 ## <a name="running"></a> Running the Tests

 After completing the configuration, execute the test run through Maven.